 A few things about the video:

 The interfacing used in the video is By Annie’s Soft and Stable.
 As you saw in the video, it stands up on its own.
 You can choose that product if you like your bag to stand up.
 I used Fusible Fleece which is available in various thicknesses.
 Be sure you are purchasing a fleece or interfacing that is fusible.
 Choose the thickness that you like best.
+I use Pellon Fusible Fleece in a mid-weight loft.
+For more information about fusible fleece see the article --> Product Review: Fusible Fleece for Quilting and Sewing Projects.

 The instructions include options for adding pockets to the lining and adding a key holder.
 These are not addressed in this tutorial.
 Follow the printed instructions if you wish to add these to your Mondo Bag.